Professor Jason Ralph

 Profile

 Jason Ralph is Professor of International Relations and former Head of the School of Politics and International Studies.
-He is also Honorary Professor of International Relations at the University of Queensland.
-He is author of three books including America’s War on Terror (OUP 2013) and Defending the Society of States (OUP 2007).
+He was also Honorary Professor of International Relations at the University of Queensland.
+He is author of four books including On Global Learning (CUP 2023) America’s War on Terror (OUP 2013) and Defending the Society of States (OUP 2007).

 His most recent work is on the Responsibility to Protect and international society, including “What Should be Done?
 Pragmatic Constructivist Ethics and the Responsibility to Protect” International Organization 2018, and (with Jess Gifkins) ‘The purpose of UN Security Council Practice.
 Contesting Competence Claims in the Normative context created by the Responsibility to Protect”, which was awarded best article to be published by the European Journal of International Relations in 2017.